 - Month 6-12: First page rankings on targeted low-to-mid difficulty keywords; measurable traffic begins

-- Month 12–24: Authority compounds; high-difficulty keywords become attainable; traffic growth accelerates
+- Month 12-24: Authority compounds, high-difficulty keywords come into reach, traffic growth accelerates

-Businesses that give up before month 9 almost always abandon SEO before the inflection point.
+Businesses that give up before month 9 tend to quit right before the inflection point.

 PPC Deep Dive

-PPC advertising — primarily Google Ads — delivers traffic within hours of campaign launch.
-You bid on keywords, write ad copy, and pay a fixed amount each time someone clicks your ad.
+PPC advertising, Google Ads chief among the platforms, delivers traffic within hours of launch.
+You bid on keywords, write ad copy, and pay a fixed amount each time someone clicks.

 Modelling PPC economics

 Use the CPC Calculator to estimate visitor volume at your budget.
-A Rs 5,00,000 per month Google Ads budget at an average CPC of Rs 150:
+A Rs 5,00,000 per month Google Ads budget at an average CPC of Rs 150 gets you:

 - Clicks per month: 3,333 visitors